src-d/blog/content/post/review-building-static-analysis-tools.md

 date: 2018-07-26
 title: "Paper review: “Lessons from Building Static Analysis Tools at Google”."
 image: /post/review-building-static-analysis-tools/lessons.png
-description: "Review of a recent scientific paper by Google on experience of building large-scale static analysis tools."
+description: "Review of a recent scientific paper by Google on the experience of building large-scale static analysis tools."
 categories: ["science", "technical"]
 draft: true
 ---

-A recent paper with empirical research on application of static code analysis tool caught my attention:
+A recent paper with empirical research on the application of static code analysis tool caught my attention:

 {{% tweet 988527557300568065 %}}